 The HD PVR Rocket cannot record HDMI video which has HDCP copy protection.
 This can be from an Xbox One or a PS4, or a cable TV or satellite box.

 If you have a cable TV or satellite box, you must use Component video and not HDMI.
 If you have a PS4 or an Xbox One, you need to disable HDCP.
 Here is how to do this:

 - Xbox One: Press the Xbox button on the console for ten seconds until the console turns off.
 Touch the Xbox button on the console again to turn it on.
 Try to play the video game again.

 - On the PS4: Go to Settings: from the main user interface, push up on the DualShock 4 to reach the top-level of the system’s menu, and select the toolbox labelled ‘Settings’.
 Enter the System submenu: When the long list of options appears, scroll down to the icon named ‘System’ and select it.
 Turn off HDCP encryption: You’ll find another long list in Settings.
 Scroll down to ‘Enable HDCP’ and ensure that the box to the right of the label is not ticked.
 It will be enabled by default, so simply click on it to disable the irritating feature.
 If you have any applications open, the system will ask you to close them, so make sure that you’ve saved your game before completing this last step.

 Do your Rocket recordings have the wrong time and date?

 In standalone mode, if the time stamps on the recordings on the flash drive are not correct, download and install the Hauppauge Capture application from this link: http://www.hauppauge.com/capture/.
 After installation, open Hauppauge Capture and make sure the Rocket is listed as the source.
-The time and date on your Rocket recordings will now match the time and date on your PC.
+Now close Hauppauge Capture.
+The settings including the time and date will be saved to your Rocket, and stand alone recordings will now match the time and date on your PC.